capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/system-overview.md

 **Project Abstract**

 This document proposes Tech Quest, a web-based platform that pairs students together to practice coding through gamified challenges.
 Users can generate quests based on user preferences, gradually increasing in difficulty.
 They will work in guilds to progress through sequenced problems.
 Features include a chatbot assistance using Chat GPT’s API to offer hints and guidance, without solving the problem for the user.
-It includes a point-based reward structure which will allow the user to track their progress and customize their avatar.
+It includes a point-based reward structure which will allow the user to earn gold and use it to customize their avatar.
 Group battles operate in a turn-based system where each participant is given set time to contribute.
 The group placement will be based on the performance of the user.
 By using this platform, users will have a collaborative way to improve their programming skills through personalized coding challenges.

 **Conceptual Design**